CompuTec/computec-docs/docs/processforce/user-guide/inventory/batch-control/batch-control-settings/manual-and-backflush-issue-type-configuration.md

 The table below illustrates the interaction between Issue Type and Issue Behavior:

+- **Locked**: Restricts access strictly based on rules.
+- **Non-Accessible**: Hides or blocks issue even when visible.
+- **Both**: Combines restrictions for stronger control.
-- **Yes**: the batch is listed within the Batch Number Selection form.
+- **Yes**: The batch is listed within the Batch Number Selection form.
-- **No**: the batch is not listed within the Batch Number Selection form.
+- **No**: The batch is not listed within the Batch Number Selection form.
-- **Display**: the batch is visible but cannot be issued within the Batch Number Selection form.
+- **Display**: The batch is visible but cannot be issued within the Batch Number Selection form.

 |   Issue Type   | Issue Behavior |   Issue Behavior   | Issue Behavior |    Issue Behavior    |     Issue Type     |     Issue Type     |
 | :------------: | :------------: | :----------------: | :------------: | :------------------: | :----------------: | :----------------: |